 When: July 2015 Duration: 16 days Distance covered: 1800 km

-People are extremely nice and friendly and the soil must be exceptionally fertile – we have never in Africa seen so large portion of land being cultivated.
+People are extremely nice and friendly, and the soil must be exceptionally fertile – we have never seen so large portions of land being cultivated in Africa.
 And this also shows in large quantities of excellent fruit and vegetables being available on every step.

 We didn’t do any prior reservation, except for our first night in Entebbe and for the gorilla permits, which were bought half a year in advance.
 And as it turned out, there actually were no reasons to make advance reservations for camps – surprisingly, despite this being their high tourist season, we were more or less alone in all campsites.

 It is a norm for foreign tourists in Uganda (or in East Africa in general?) to rent a car together with a driver/guide.
-But I if we were to do it again, we would certainly do it as a self-drive trip again.
-I understand there are some pros to have a knowledgeable local drive/guide, but doing it all by yourself raises the whole experience to quite a higher level.
+But if we were to do it again, we would certainly do it again as a self-drive trip.
+I understand there are some pros to have a knowledgeable local drive/guide, but doing it all by yourself raises the whole experience to much higher level.

 Our rough itinerary was: